Jim’s Tech Talk

 by Jim Langley

+The new T47 bottom bracket comes to the rescue!
 I’m joking with this week’s title, but only a little.
 I’m poking fun at the bicycle industry, which in my opinion – and many other two-wheeler trade pundits’ views – took an ill-conceived detour about 12 to 14 years ago.
-That’s when most of the major bike makers started to adopt new designs for frame bottom brackets.
+That’s when most of the major bike makers started to adopt new designs for frame bottom brackets, which the T47 BB now looks to solve.

 What’s a Bottom Bracket?